Teroldego: Jewel of the Italian Alps

-The Sangiovese grape’s history in Italy is both long and complex.
+The history of the Sangiovese grape in Italy is both long and complex.
 Historians argue that the Etruscans first cultivated Sangiovese in central-western Italy in the eighth century BC.
 Although historically, Sangiovese was never exclusive to Tuscany, it became synonymous with the region’s viticulture in the Middle Ages.
 Interestingly, the name Sangiovese means ‘blood of Jove,’ referring to the Roman deity Jupiter.
 In the late 16th century, the Tuscan agronomist Giovanvettorio Soderini is reported to have first mentioned Sangiovese, identifying it as a signature cornerstone of local winemaking.

-Yet this hallowed variety has traditionally been blended, and ‘spiced’ with both red and white grapes instead of allowing its beautiful flavors and aroma to shine as a standalone act.
-As Francesco Ricasoli readily admits, even Chianti’s best winemakers were loathed to produce 100% Sangiovese wines in the 20th century.
+Yet this hallowed variety has traditionally been blended and ‘spiced’ with both red and white grapes instead of allowing its beautiful flavors and aroma to shine as a standalone act.
+Francesco Ricasoli readily admits that even Chianti’s best winemakers were loathed to produce 100% Sangiovese wines in the 20th century.
 “French varieties have historically been blended into Chianti long before the 1970s,” he explains.
 “Sangiovese, it must be said, is very difficult to manage when compared to varieties such as Merlot.”

 There is a widespread consensus on this issue; the Sangiovese grape is one of the world’s most challenging grape varieties.
 It is highly prone to rot and overproduction.
 The late-ripening Sangiovese needs a long, warm, and dry growing season; rain during harvest can lead to severe dilution.
 Conversely, sweltering temperatures cause unwieldy alcohol and ‘burnt’ flavors.
 The winegrower can sometimes be caught between coarse, astringent tannin or rank alcoholic mediocrity.
 Some would argue that Sangiovese cannot truly prosper without a supporting act.
 Throughout central Tuscany, winemakers continue to blend the grape with Cabernet Sauvignon or local curiosities such as Canaiolo and Colorino.
 But we beg to differ.
 Under the right conditions, Sangiovese produces wines of unparalleled flavor, structure, and bracing freshness.